mattwr18/av-dashboard/README.md

 POSTGRES_PORT = '5432'
 ```

-Insert the corresponding user, password and possibly host and port for your local database.
+Insert the corresponding user, password and, if configured differently, the host and port for your local database.

 Next, copy the test.py.example and dev.py.example in the config folder as so:

 ```
 cp config/test.py.example config/test.py
-cp config/dev.py.example
+cp config/dev.py.example config/dev.py
 ```

 In most cases, you can just leave these files as they are, but in case you want a special name for your test or dev database, edit it appropriately.
-But if you do
+Keep in mind, if you do
-edit this default, also edit in the alembic.ini above.
+edit this default; however, you should also edit it in the alembic.ini above.

 After you have setup the database configurations above, create the databases like so with your postgresql server already running:-